Optical Processing

 Why does this work?

+Assume the original image in the object focal plane of the first lens is a single slit.
 We have already calculated the Fraunhofer diffraction patter of a single slit.
 It is the far-field diffraction pattern of the slit, which can be projected by a converging lens into the focal plane of the lens.
 Fresnel's principle guaranties that the relative phases in the focal plane of the lens are equal to the relative phases for a focus at infinity.
 We found for the field amplitude a distance x'' from the optical axis

 .